root-brownie/Red-Hat-Secure-Configuration-Audit/Readme.txt

 3.Check Value
 4.Status like weather the control point is compliant or not

+Command to run this script : bash rhel7.sh

 Some points need to be verfy mannually.
 For those points I have already wirtten Check Output in  Check Value